beechnut/crease/README.md

 # Crease

+Generate dynamic text about increasing and decreasing numbers.

 ## Usage

 Let's say you're writing a dynamic report that needs to put data in context, explaining it in simple English.

-You want to tell the world that total population in Boston increased, and that the total population in Worcester decreased, but want to write one template that takes in data from each city and displays the right text.
+You want to tell the world that thetotal population of Boston increased, and that the total population in Pittsburgh decreased, but you only want to write one template that takes in data from each city and displays the right text.

 With Crease, you can write: